 - Preheat the oven to 400℉.
 Line a baking sheet with parchment paper.

-- Whisk the flour, sugar, lemon pudding mix, baking powder, and lemon zest together in a large bowl.
+- Whisk the flour, sugar, and baking powder together in a large bowl.
 Cut in the cold butter using a pastry cutter until the pieces of butter are the size of peas.

 - Shape the dough into 3 rounds each about 1 inch thick.
 Cut each round into 4 wedges using a pizza cutter or large knife and place them on the prepared baking sheet.
 Before baking, brush the top of each scone with whipping cream using a basting brush followed by a sprinkling of cane sugar.